rolynda/reauxhli/_posts/2010-07-26-I-was-eight.markdown

 I didn’t know what was worrying her so much, but I had a strange feeling in my stomach.
 A creeping feeling on the back of my neck.
-Sickening and scary.Someone was in our room, watching us sleep.
+Sickening and scary.
+Someone was in our room, watching us sleep.
 He was waiting for us to wake up.

 I knew who it was instantly.
 He’d been finding his way into our house all summer.